-Our Audit Committee is composed of Lawrence M. Alleva, Willard H. Dere, M.D., Andrew A. F. Hack, M.D., Ph.D. and Elaine V. Jones, Ph.D., with Mr. Alleva serving as Chair of the committee.
-The Board of Directors has determined that each member of the Audit Committee meets the independence requirements of Rule 10A-3 under the Exchange Act and the applicable listing standards of NASDAQ.
-The Board of Directors has determined that Mr. Alleva and Dr. Hack are "audit committee financial experts" within the meaning of the SEC regulations and applicable listing standards of NASDAQ.
-Dr. Jones will continue to serve on the Audit Committee until her term expires at the Annual Meeting.
+Our Audit Committee is composed of Lawrence M. Alleva, Willard H. Dere and Andrew A. F. Hack, with Mr. Alleva serving as Chair of the committee.
+The Board of Directors has determined that each member of the Audit Committee meets the independence requirements of Rule 10A-3 under the Exchange Act and the applicable listing standards of Nasdaq.
+The Board of Directors has determined that Mr. Alleva and Dr. Hack are "audit committee financial experts" within the meaning of SEC regulations and applicable listing standards of Nasdaq.
 The Audit Committee's responsibilities include: